🚧 This is a working draft and will change often. Do not cite!

 Other possibilities#

 Here I’ve focused on methods you can use within your web browser to download a single image at high resolution.
 But what if you want all the covers of a journal, or all the documents in a manuscript collection?
-The Accessing data section describes a number of alternative approaches.
+There’s more information on automating the download of images from newspaper articles and pages, as well as images from other digitised resources.